vaidashi/career-development-curriculum/module_four/pd_kickoff.md

 ## Opening: The Big Picture
 ### Objectives
+* Understand the scope and sequence of Module 4 Professional Development
 *

+### Module 4 Professional Development Scope & Sequence

 ### Looking Ahead
 In your Module 4 portfolio review, you'll be expected to: